2022 Women's World Matchplay

 The 2022 Betfred Women's World Matchplay was the inaugural staging of the tournament by the Professional Darts Corporation.
-The tournament featured the top eight players on the 2022 PDC Women's Series Order of Merit, competing in a knockout format, with the winner earning a place in the 2022 Grand Slam of Darts.
+The tournament featured the top eight players on the 2022 PDC Women's Series Order of Merit, competing in a knockout format, with the winner earning a place in the 2022 Grand Slam of Darts and the 2023 PDC World Championship.
 The tournament was held at the Winter Gardens in Blackpool on 24 July 2022.

 Fallon Sherrock won the title, defeating Aileen de Graaf 6–3 in the final.

 Format

 The format was confirmed on 30 June 2022, with the tournament using a leg format.
 The quarter-finals are the best of 7 legs (or first to 4 legs), the semi-finals are the best of 9 legs (or first to 5 legs), and the final is the best of 11 legs (or first to 6 legs).
 Unlike the men's edition the matches didn't have to be won by two clear legs.